-- Push the line through the seismic volume: left-click + drag. - 5.
-Rotate the line: Ctrl left-click + drag. - 6.
+- Push the line through the seismic volume: left-click + drag. - Rotate the line: Ctrl left-click + drag. - 6.
 Push the line through the volume in the new direction: left-click + drag.

-- 7. Insert a node: right-click on the element in the scene, or the entry in the tree and - Use the green anchors to position the node: left-click + drag - As before, now push and rotate the crooked line through the volume using left-click + drag and Ctrl left-click + drag, respectively.
+- 7. Insert a node: right-click on the element in the scene, or the entry in the tree and Select Display < Insert Node < On clicked panel - Use the green anchors to position the node: left-click + drag. - As before, now push and rotate the crooked line through the volume using left-click + drag and Ctrl left-click + drag, respectively.